Bipolar affective disorder

 If you think you might harm yourself or are worried someone else might come to immediate harm, call the emergency services on 999 or go to your local accident and emergency department.

-There are two main types of bipolar disorder, which are classed as follows.
+There are two main types of bipolar disorder.

-- Bipolar disorder I. This is when you’ve had at least one, severe manic episode.
-You may also have severe depression, but it’s not always recognised.
+- Bipolar disorder I. If you have bipolar affective disorder type 1, it’s when you’ve had at least one severe manic episode.
+You may also have severe depression.

 - Bipolar disorder II.
-You may be diagnosed with this type if you’ve had at least one episode of severe depression and one episode of hypomania.
-You don’t have the more severe type of mania with this type.
+You may be diagnosed with bipolar affective disorder type 2 if you’ve had at least one episode of severe depression and one episode of hypomania.
+You don’t have severe mania with bipolar disorder II.

-If you have similar symptoms to bipolar disorder, but they aren’t as severe, you may be diagnosed with cyclothymia.
+If you have similar symptoms to bipolar disorder, but the depression isn’t as severe, you may be diagnosed with cyclothymia.
 With cyclothymia, you have many episodes of depression and elevated mood over a long period of time.

-Rapid cycling bipolar disorder is when you have four or more depressive, manic, hypomanic, or mixed episodes in a year.
-You can have this with bipolar I or II.
+Rapid cycling bipolar disorder is when you have four or more depressive, manic, hypomanic or mixed episodes in a year.
+You can have this with bipolar disorder I or II.

-It’s not fully understood why some people may develop bipolar disorder.
-But it’s thought to be down to a combination of genetic and environmental factors.
-These can include the following
+It’s not fully understood exactly what causes bipolar disorder.
+But doctors and researchers think a combination of genetic and environmental factors may be the cause.
+These factors can include the following.

 - Family history of bipolar disorder.
-Having a close relative, such as a parent or sibling with bipolar disorder means you’re at least five times more likely to get it.
+If you have a close relative such as a parent or sibling with bipolar disorder, you’re at least five times more likely to get it.

-- Traumatic events or experiences as a child, such as abuse or death of a parent.
+- Traumatic events or experiences as a child – for example, child abuse or the death of a parent.

-- Stressful life events, such as a relationship breakdown, bereavement or money worries.
-These can trigger an episode.
+- Stressful life events such as a relationship breakdown, a bereavement or money worries can trigger an episode.

-- Taking drugs, such as cannabis or cocaine.
-It’s unclear whether taking drugs causes bipolar disorder, or whether having bipolar disorder makes people more likely to take drugs.
+- Taking drugs such as cannabis or cocaine.
+It’s unclear if taking drugs causes bipolar disorder or if having bipolar disorder makes people more likely to take drugs.

-Bipolar disorder symptoms come and go as episodes that can last for weeks or months at a time.
-Everyone is different, and how long the episodes last for or how often they happen can vary.
-Bipolar symptoms can also vary from day to day or within the same day.
+Bipolar affective disorder symptoms come and go as episodes that can last for weeks or months at a time.
+Everyone is different, and how long the episodes last or how often they happen can vary.
+Bipolar affective disorder symptoms can also vary from day to day or within the same day.

-Your symptoms will be different, depending on whether you are having a manic episode or a depressive episode.
+Your bipolar disorder symptoms will depend on whether you’re having a manic episode or a depressive episode.

 Mania symptoms